The Longest-Serving Congressional Leaders, Ranked by Tenure and Output

 Who is the longest-serving Senate leader in history?

 Mitch McConnell, who led Senate Republicans for 18 years from 2007 to 2025, the longest party-leader tenure ever recorded by the Senate Historical Office.
-Mike Mansfield's 16 years (1961-1977) remains the record for a majority leader specifically.
+He passed Mike Mansfield's record in January 2023.
+Mansfield's 16 years (1961-1977) remains the record for a majority leader specifically.

 Who served longest as Speaker of the House?